jsswd888/algorithm_datastructure/README.md

 - 7.6 No question done; need review tomorrow
 - 7.7 No question done; need review (preparing exams)
 - 8.1 update: no major update during July: will first fill in daily question one by one; daily question: 7.26 ~ 23 , 7.30,31 **need review**
+- 8.2 update: 7.17,18,22 **need review**: the rest 4 questions in that week finished

 > ## Leetcode